Shenyang Mandarin

-Shenyang Mandarin (沈阳话) is a dialect of Northeastern Mandarin used by people in and around Shenyang, the capital of Liaoning province and the largest city in Northeast China.
-It is very close to Standard Chinese but has some notably distinctive words.
-Some people consider it a strong accent rather than a distinct dialect.
-Because of its similarity to the standard language, pinyin can be used to represent its pronunciation.
-Its usage is dwindling as schools in Shenyang teach only the standard language.
+Shenyang Mandarin (沈阳话) is a dialect of Chinese language used by people in and around Shenyang, the capital of Liaoning province and the largest city in Northeast China.
+Like other Northeastern Mandarin dialects, it is very close to Standard Chinese but has notably distinctive tones, pronunciations and lexicon, although some people consider it as merely having a strong accent rather than being a distinct dialect.
+Due to its similarity to Standard Chinese, its pronunciations can be phonetically transcribed readily with pinyin or using character wordplay.
+Although Standard Chinese is taught in schools and officially promoted as the formal lingua franca, Shenyang Mandarin remains the main variety of Chinese used in local daily usages, and is widely imitated in popular culture and comedy as the stereotypical Northeastern broad accent.

 Phonology

 Relative pitch changes of the four tones in Standard Chinese.
 Shenyang diverges the most with tone 1.

 Shenyang dialect has 19 initial consonants, as opposed to the 21 in Standard Mandarin.
 Notably, the retroflex consonants /[ʈ͡ʂ]/, /[ʈ͡ʂʰ]/ and /[ʂ]/ in Standard Mandarin are pronounced as /[t͡s]/, /[t͡sʰ]/ and /[s]/, respectively, while /[ɻ]/ is omitted.
-While lost in Standard Mandarin, Middle Chinese /[ɳ]/ is preserved in the Shenyang dialect. /[v]/ also exists in the Shenyang dialect.
+While lost in Standard Mandarin, Middle Chinese retroflex nasal /[ɳ]/ is preserved in the Shenyang dialect. /[v]/ also exists in the Shenyang dialect.